AliHaleem-100/TedClone_Project/README.md

 # TedClone_Project
-This is just a Clone web Page Which i created  with HTML ,CSS and a little bit JavaScript
+This is just a clone web page which i created  with HTML ,CSS and a little bit JavaScript